|

 again.
 That was worth a plenary indulgence and could get you out of

 purgatory a lot faster.
-I'd do one for Sheila, too, just in case God didn't
+I'd do one for Sheila, too, just in case God

 approve of girls defending themselves against fathers who were bothering